4 Ways to Deal With Selfish People

 - Having no regard for the needs or feelings of others.

 If someone is both totally self-involved and uncaring about anyone else, they are not likely to be very responsive to you in any way other than evaluating how you meet their needs.
-With that in mind, the following are 4 tips to deal with the selfish people in your life:
+With that in mind, the following are four tips to deal with the selfish people in your life.

 1. Understand where they are coming from.